STARK COUNTY, Ohio (WDTN) – The first case of measles has been confirmed in Ohio, according to Amy Acton, director of the Ohio Department of Health.

 This is the first confirmed case of measles in Ohio since 2017 and there hasn’t been a major outbreak since 2014 when 382 cases were confirmed.

 “Vaccinations save lives, period.
 I urge everyone who can, to get vaccinated,” Acton said.
-“Vaccination is the safest, most effective way to prevent serious vaccine-preventable diseases in children and adults, including measles.”Grab the FREE WDTN News App for iPhone or Android.
+“Vaccination is the safest, most effective way to prevent serious vaccine-preventable diseases in children and adults, including measles.”Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.